 - Preheat oven to 350°F, bake for 40 minutes.

 - During the last 10 minutes of baking.
-Heat saucepan on stovetop on low, add Rumchata and orange zest.
+Heat saucepan on the stovetop on low, add Rumchata and orange zest.
 Stir sugar in and keep stirring until the sugar has dissolved and the mixture has slightly thickened.